Being a Close Couple

 Devin is definitely the breadwinner.
 Sure, I freelance, blog, and do odd jobs online (if you need a website built, a virtual assistant, a ghost writer, or general blogging help, I’m your girl!) but it’s not anywhere near his income.
 Regardless of our incomes though, I firmly believe that women should be more submissive in their marriages, when given the opportunity.
 I get that it’s not always plausible or ideal for everyone, but it works insanely well for us.
 He provides, and I do the more domestic work- like the cooking, cleaning, laundry, and budgeting.
 I let Devin take the lead.
 I trust his judgment, I try to avoid nagging, and I do my best to be supportive and attentive.
 I’m not afraid to cater to him, fix his plate, rub his feet, or follow his lead.
 He never asks for any favors, and he greatly appreciates what I do for him, and he shows it.
 We each know our role, and we stick to it.
 There is no confusion, no fighting over who’s turn it is to do what, and no resentment.
 Any additional income I bring in is an appreciated surprise on his part, and any additional housework he does is an appreciated surprise on my part.
 We like it this way.
 And this doesn’t make me “stupid” or him “controlling”.
 And despite common assumptions, having a husband led relationship doesn’t make it unequal in any way shape or form.

 – Are you half of an exceptionally close couple?
-Would you ever like to be?
+Does being a close couple sound appealing to you?

-– What are your thoughts on holding off on sex, be it several dates or marriage?
+– What are your thoughts on holding off on sex, be it several dates or until marriage?

 – What’s your relationship’s dynamic like?
 Do you feel that a having dominant or a submissive romantic partner works well?
 Why is it that people assume that having a “leader” in the relationship, makes it unequal?